yashLadha/yashLadha.in/src/pages/blog/personal-development-environment-using-docker-and-neovim.md

 ### Step 4: Ready

-Now that the setup is almost done, you can `exec` into the container and start working on the files.
-You will get the exact libs for work which you require from the comfort of the different host operating system.
+Now that our container is also running, we can `exec` into the container and start working on the files.

+Since this `competitive` image extends the `Ubuntu` Docker image, we will essentially get all the libraries that are present in a fresh Ubuntu box installation.

 ```bash
 docker exec -it competitive bash